zenomt/webid-auth-protocol/README.md

 to access resources on other servers (the user's or other PODs, other web servers, etc) on behalf of the user.

-Today, the Solid reference implementation addresses this case by using a bespoke *Proof of Possession Token (POPToken)* directly as an HTTP Authorization [Bearer token][RFC6750].
-Here, a *POPToken* is a [JWT][RFC7519] containing an OIDC `id_token` (which itself is independently validated and which bears a [Proof of Possession key][RFC7800]), an `aud`ience binding it to the origin of the resource being accessed, and an `iss`uer being the client to which the `id_token` was issued.
+Today, the Solid reference implementation addresses this case by using an ad hoc *Proof of Possession Token (POPToken)* directly as an HTTP Authorization [Bearer token][RFC6750].
+Here, a *POPToken* is a [JWT][RFC7519] containing an OIDC `id_token` (which itself is independently validated and which bears a [Proof of Possession key][RFC7800] as the `cnf` claim), an `aud`ience binding it to the origin of the resource being accessed, and an `iss`uer being the client to which the `id_token` was issued.
+The *POPToken* is signed with the private key associated with the `cnf` claim.

 There are a number of issues with this solution: